Biden looks to rural Iowa to catch fast-rising Buttigieg

 He saw Biden as “too old” and believed Buttigieg’s Midwest roots and moderate stance could help him in the caucus.

 “You’ve got to bring center-left and center-right together in Iowa to win.
-I think he might have that ability,” said Gudhal, who manages a nature conservancy in Coon Rapids, Iowa.
+I think he might have that ability,” said Gudahl, who manages a nature conservancy in Coon Rapids, Iowa.

 Biden and Buttigieg both rolled out rural policy plans months ago and talk about creating high-paying jobs and a future in depopulating towns where children who leave for college often decide to settle elsewhere.